shivamvinayak/Channel-Characterization/README.md

 # Channel-Characterization
 The code repository for channel characterization exercise

-1. Backend : Contains server side code for experiment control

-2. Device Code:
-   a.
-Base Station : Code for base Station.
-   b.
-Satellite nodes : Codes for satellite nodes.
+Firmware for CC2420 based TelosB for wireless channel characterization exercise.